|

 U.S. PREMIERE

-This stunning documentary follows Canadian singer Ellen Gould
+This stunning documentary follows Canadian

-Ventura on a journey of spiritual and musical discovery through
+spiritual and musical discovery through Sephardic

-from Chile, Morocco, Italy and Venezuela, Ellen created the
+musicians from Chile, Morocco, Italy and Venezuela,

-band Mashalá, which performs Sephardic music-a haunting
+performs Sephardic music-a haunting blend

-blend of Jewish and Arabic sounds.
+of Jewish and Arabic sounds.

 Director: Cyrus Sundar Singh.
 Canada, 2008.
-46 mins.

-Followed
+Followed by

 !Fiestaremos!